Next Page

-The Next Page add-on will provide functionality for infinite scrolling and lazy loading multipage posts and pages.
+The Next Page add-on provides functionality for infinite scrolling multi-page WordPress posts and pages.

-Load and display paginated WordPress content on demand using the <!–-nextpage–-> Quicktag and Ajax Load More.
+Load and display paginated WordPress content on demand using the Page Break block for Gutenberg or the <!–-nextpage–-> quicktag and Ajax Load More.

 How It Works

-As users load additional content, the browser address bar can update to the page currently in view and pageviews can be sent to Google Analytics for tracking – both these options can be turned on or off depending on your requirements.
+As users load additional pages of content, the browser address bar is updated to the page currently in view and pageviews are sent to Google Analytics for tracking – both these options can be turned on or off depending on your requirements.

 Examples